Robin Birley (businessman): Private members' clubs

 Birley owns and runs 5 Hertford Street (5HS), a private members' club in Mayfair and Oswald's at 25 Albemarle Street.
 Having found a dilapidated block of buildings in Shepherd Market, Mayfair, he raised £30 million to refurbish them; fashion designer Rifat Özbek was commissioned to design the interiors.
 5 Hertford Street opened in June 2012 with a launch party attended by Mick Jagger, Kate Moss, and Daphne Guinness.
-The basement nightclub was named Loulou's after Birley’s late cousin, Loulou de la Falaise.
-Over the following five years, 5HS became a staple of London’s social scene.
+The basement nightclub was named Loulou's after Birley's late cousin, Loulou de la Falaise.
+Over the following five years, 5HS became a staple of London's social scene.
 The success of 5HS emboldened Birley to launch new membership-based venues.
 In November 2017, Avenue reported that Birley was close to finalising a deal to start work on a new club, akin to 5HS but with bedrooms for members, near Union Square, Manhattan.

-In May 2019 the club faced claims from backroom staff who had protested against “poverty pay" demanding the real living wage pay rate and an occupational sick pay.
+In May 2019 the club faced claims from backroom staff who had protested against "poverty pay" demanding the real living wage pay rate and an occupational sick pay.

+In March 2025, Birley opened Maxime's on the Upper East Side, Manhattan, as his first US-based private members' club.
+The club occupies the site of the former Westbury Hotel at 828 Madison Avenue and is named for Maxime Le Bailly, Comtesse de la Falaise, the paternal aunt of Birley.
+In conjunction with the club, Birley also opened a "Birley Bakery" in the building next door.

 Birley Sandwiches

-Birley’s first entrepreneurial success came with the foundation of Birley Sandwiches in the early 1980s.
+Birley's first entrepreneurial success came with the foundation of Birley Sandwiches in the early 1980s.
 Over the following 30 years, he has gradually expanded the concept – sandwiches made in front of the customer from fresh ingredients – into a successful chain which now comprises 15 outlets in the City of London and Canary Wharf.

-In December 2022, Birley opened the French Boulangerie "Birley Bakery" at 28 Cale St in Chelsea.
+In December 2022, Birley opened the French boulangerie "Birley Bakery" at 28 Cale Street in Chelsea.